It seems that almost every time I turn around, a client is telling me how they use a face oil to hydrate their skin and combat anti-aging.

 And, again, remember - oils are anhydrous.

-Oils nourish and can provide certain "moisturizing" benefits when used in the right way and if they're the right oil, especially something like Moringa Oil.
+Oils nourish and can provide certain "moisturizing" benefits when used in the right way and if they're the right oil, especially something like Moringa Oil, Hemp Seed, Grapeseed, Jojoba, Vitamin E or a combination of these.

 How to properly use oils